-- Bake for 10-12 minutes, and while the cookies bake unwrap the mints and cut in half.
+- Bake for 9-10 minutes.
+Be careful not to overbake the cookies and while the cookies bake unwrap the mints and cut them in half.

-- When you take the cookies out of the oven put a mint half on each, and the spread over the cookies with a knife as they melt.
+- When you take the cookies out of the oven let them cool for 2-3 minutes.
+Then put a mint half on each, and the spread the candy over the cookies with a knife as it melts.

 - Remove the cookies from the cookie sheet and cool on racks.